Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/readme.md

 Max: yea but--

 Aarock: I'm assuming you noticed those scares on her back.
-Like you should was'nt born as a cybervator.
-She was geneticly modified like your mother.
+Like you-- should was'nt born as a cybervator-- She was geneticly modified like your mother.
 Beacuse of this the selection process wasn't easy.
 The training she went through was gruling her scars are probably a result of it.
 No sane parent would put thier child through something like this unless they had no choice.
 Minia's family like other blue.types probaly seen it as the only way out of poverty.
 I doubt she keeps much if any of the money she earns.

 Max that's why she demands so much of the base salary